 Automated Nanoscale DNA Assembly

-We are working to push the limits of the size and scale of DNA assembly and have recently automated the fabrication of large DNA assemblies in sub-microliter volumes
+We are working to push the limits of the size and scale of DNA assembly and have recently automated the fabrication of large DNA assemblies in sub-microliter volumes at the Earlham Biofoundry.

 Led by: Patron Group

 Start date: June 2014